Carmel & Indianapolis Military Divorce Lawyer

 If you are in the military or your spouse is currently serving, there are several special considerations that you should keep in mind when pursuing a divorce.
 Unfortunately, the long separation and taxation of military service can often lead to marital dissolution.
 However, most states have laws on residency and other requirements that could make it difficult for military spouses to file under regular divorce laws.
 That is why there is unique laws that help govern these types of divorces.

 There will inevitably be some complications in a military divorce, just as there are in any regular divorce.
 Some problems are more common in military divorces, such as parenting time agreements and division of military benefits.
 Servicemembers may be awarded custody or certain visitation rights, only to be deployed shortly after.
 They must then chose to entrust the custody of the child with a grandparent, stepparent, or even the legal parent.
 These situations can quickly become heated and contentious, requiring the skillful intervention of a trusted Carmel divorce lawyer.
 That is where Hollingsworth Roberts Means comes in.
-We are here to provide the support, protection, and guidance you need!
+Our military divorce attorneys are here to provide the support, protection, and guidance you need in Carmel, Indianapolis and throughout Central Indiana!

 What are Military Family Care Plans?